Aaron McCusker

-Aaron McCusker is an actor from Northern Ireland.
-He is best known for his portrayal of Jamie Maguire in Channel 4's television series Shameless and Jim Hutton, Freddie Mercury's boyfriend, in the 2018 feature film Bohemian Rhapsody.
+Aaron McCusker is a Northern Ireland actor.
+He is best known for his portrayal of Jamie Maguire in Channel 4's television series Shameless and Freddie Mercury's boyfriend Jim Hutton in the 2018 feature film Bohemian Rhapsody.

 Early life

 McCusker was born in Portadown, County Armagh.
 He was a member of the local drama group called The Phoenix Players.

 Career

 From 2007 to 2013, McCusker starred as Jamie Maguire in 108 episodes of Shameless.
 He appeared in Ultimate Force, The Bill and a TV adaptation of Jonathan Coe's novel The Rotters' Club.

 McCusker starred in the video for the song "Making Money" by Microlip.
 He played serial killer AJ Yates in season eight of Dexter.
 He portrayed astronaut Wally Schirra in the ABC series The Astronaut Wives Club.
 He played Jason Donnelly in the psychological thriller Fortitude.
 On 18 April 2016, he appeared as Wesley, an MI6 agent, on the American police drama Castle (episode: "Backstabber").
 McCusker played Freddie Mercury's boyfriend Jim Hutton in the biopic Bohemian Rhapsody (2018).

 In 2020, McCusker starred as Finn Maguire in the third series of British Nordic noir detective series Marcella.